 - For new faculty, include full formal name, title, and in the Dates, Restrictions, Comments column, provide Colleague ID.

-- Important for preventing duplicate records and providing appropriate technology access.
+- Including the faculty ID is important for preventing duplicate records and providing appropriate technology access.

 - If an instructor is not yet determined or the instructor’s Colleague ID is unknown, list STAFF as faculty.